This document describes how to mitigate the upcoming expiration of Secure Boot Certificates as it pertains to Cisco UCS environments.

 |---|

-Note: Firmware updates on UCS servers alone may not fully resolve the issue.
-OS-level certificate updates may also be necessary to ensure continued Secure Boot functionality beyond the 2026 UEFI certificate expiration date.
+Note: Firmware updates on UCS servers alone do not always fully resolve the issue.
+OS-level certificate updates can be also necessary to ensure continued Secure Boot functionality beyond the 2026 UEFI certificate expiration date.

 | Revision | Publish Date | Comments |